muzooka/api/readme.md

 # Muzooka API

 First contact us to get an authentication token to access the API.
+Email us at api@muzooka.com to request a token.

 Once the authentication token is recieved it must be sent in an http header called `muzooka-auth-token` for all requests to the API